-55.03 Long Track & Track Racing Youth Gold Trophy
+55.03 Long Track World Championship

-The number must be displayed on the front and on both sides of the motorcycle.
+The number must be displayed on the front and on right side of the motorcycle.

 Each number must be marked in such a manner as to be clearly visible and must not be masked by any part of the motorcycle or by the rider when seated in the driving position.